bitcoin/bitcoin/doc/guide-startmany.md

 This is the way to go if you are consolidating multiple wallets into one that supports start-many.

-### From your single-instance ThroNe Wallet
+### From your single-instance MasterNode Wallet

 Open your QT Wallet and go to console (from the menu select Tools => Debug Console)

-Dump the private key from your ThroNe's pulic key.
+Dump the private key from your MasterNode's pulic key.

 ```
 walletpassphrase [your_wallet_passphrase] 600